 The Ph.D. degrees in Genetics and Biochemistry & Molecular Biology are research degrees.
 While coursework is required to broaden the student's training and to increase his or her professionalism, the primary goal of this coursework is to increase one's ability to do competent research.
 It is the quality of the student's research that will eventually lead to the award or denial of the desired degree.
 Following completion of required coursework, duties associated with research will occupy most of a student's time and thought.
 Unlike courses, research is not structured with well-defined hours.
 This requires that the students have the proper maturity, mental discipline, and work habits to be independent and productive.
 Research is not done on a forty hour a week basis from 9:00 A.M. to 5:00 P.M., Monday through Friday.
+It should also be noted that your assistantship requires 20 hours of work for the department (TA) or for the research advisor (RA).
+This does not include time spent on dissertation research and you are expected to work additional hours to complete your dissertation research.

 Ph.D. students should plan to make maximal use of the summer period.
 It is advisable that after the first academic year, course loads should be kept to a minimum to allow maximum research time.
 Unlike undergraduate students, graduate students should not view class breaks specified in the university calendar as vacation time.
 Rather, these breaks from scheduled classes should be seen as invaluable time for performing research.